sejda-pdf/webp-imageio/README.md

 ### Using Gradle
 - Run `gradle build -x test` in the root of the project
-- The compiled Java library can be found under the `target` directory
+- The compiled Java library can be found under the `build` directory